ASNR At Glance

 - ASNR/ARRS Scholarship - The biennial jointly sponsored American Roengten Ray Society (ARRS)/ASNR Scholarship aims to establish the recipient as an independent investigator in the field of neuroradiology and to collect preliminary data that could lead to further funding through established mechanisms such as the NIH.
 This scholarship program is open to junior full-time faculty members (below the associate professor level) specializing in neuroradiology.

 The following four allied specialty and two regional societies are housed at the ASNR Headquarters Office in Oak Brook, Illinois.

 - American Society of Functional Neuroradiology

 - American Society of Head and Neck Radiology

 - American Society of Pediatric Neuroradiology

 Collectively, the societies have over 2,700 members.
 Thirty-one percent of ASNR members belong to at least one society.

 The World Federation of Neuroradiological Societies (WFNRS) is also housed at the ASNR Headquarters Office.
 The WFNRS is an umbrella organization composed of 31 national and regional neuroradiological societies.
 It fosters international, scientific and educational programs in neuroradiology and promotes cooperative projects between its member organizations and those in allied disciplines.
 WFNRS is the sponsoring organization of the Symposium Neuroradiologicum, an international scientific assembly instituted in 1939 and held every four years since.
-The most recent Symposium (XX) was held September 8-12, 2014 in Istanbul, Turkey.
-Symposium XXI will be held March 19-24, 2018 in Taipei, Taiwan.
+The most recent Symposium (XXI) was held March 19-24, 2018 in Taipei, Taiwan.
 Symposium XXII will be held in New York City in 2022.
 More information on the WFNRS is available at www.wfnrs.org.